Company logo | Codica

 Multi-vendor marketplace types

-Up-to-date, many consumers are still separated from direct communication with product suppliers through tons of offline shops.
+Initially, you need to decide what products or services will be provided on the platform.
+To date, many consumers are still separated from direct communication with product suppliers through many offline shops.
 This option brings higher costs to the customer as they purchase a turnkey solution and don't know if they could save a great deal of money.

-Therefore, if you create a multi-vendor marketplace, your platform can provide customers with lower costs giving them an opportunity to purchase directly from sellers or suppliers.
+Therefore, if you create a multi-vendor marketplace, your platform can provide customers with lower costs, allowing them to purchase directly from sellers or suppliers.
+So, narrow your focus and determine the type and category of your services or products, your target audience segments, and your location.

 Depending on the vendor's offerings